Alternative Learning Program

-The Alternative Learning Program (ALP) at Ames Middle School offers supplemental instruction for students who can benefit from additional learning opportunities focused on reading and mathematics.
+The Alternative Learning Program (ALP) provides supplemental instruction for students who can benefit from additional learning opportunities.
 Classroom teachers and ALP teachers collaborate to select students for the program.
-Four certified staff members work with students to improve academic skills and strategies, and help students complete school work and prepare for success at the high school level.
+At Ames Middle School, certified staff members work with students to improve academic skills and strategies, and help students complete school work and prepare for success at the high school level.

-Ames High School ALP provides a learning environment where students find success in all academic areas.
-Classroom teachers and ALP teachers collaborate to select students for the program based on specific criteria.
-Six certified staff members work with the selected students to assist them with course completion, credit recovery and career planning.
+At Ames High School, certified staff members work with the selected students to assist with course completion, credit recovery, and career planning.
 Students also have the opportunity to access the Academic Support Center where they receive additional assistance with Ames High School coursework.

 Title 1 is part of the Every Student Succeeds Act legislation that provides federal funds to help students in schools with high economic needs meet high achievement standards.
 The Title 1 programs’ specific objective is to enable all students to meet state and local student performance standards and for schools to achieve the targets for Annual Measurable Objectives set by the Iowa Department of Education.

 Schools in the Ames Community School District eligible for the Title 1 program receive:

 - Additional teaching professionals

 - Extended learning opportunities through after school programming and summer learning